fastly/terraform-provider-fastly/docs/resources/service_compute.md

 - **public_key** (String) A PGP public key that Fastly will use to encrypt your log files before writing them to disk
 - **sas_token** (String, Sensitive) The Azure shared access signature providing write access to the blob service objects.
 Be sure to update your token before it expires or the logging functionality will not work
 - **timestamp_format** (String) `strftime` specified timestamp formatting.
 Default `%Y-%m-%dT%H:%M:%S.000`

+<a id="nestedblock--dictionary"></a>
+### Nested Schema for `dictionary`

+Required:

+- **name** (String) A unique name to identify this dictionary

+Optional:

+- **write_only** (Boolean) If `true`, the dictionary is a private dictionary, and items are not readable in the UI or via API.
+Default is `false`.
+It is important to note that changing this attribute will delete and recreate the dictionary, discard the current items in the dictionary.
+Using a write-only/private dictionary should only be done if the items are managed outside of Terraform

+Read-only:

+- **dictionary_id** (String) The ID of the dictionary

 <a id="nestedblock--gcslogging"></a>